 What’s the upshot?

 Peak is enabling Marshalls with AI-powered inventories.
 This helps us to produce only what we need, and know where we need it.
-Peak’s Decision Intelligence platform is now driving important decisions, such as “how much inventory should I produce?”, “what are the minimum levels stocks I should hold in each location to meet demand?” and “how should I prioritize order fulfillment?”
+Peak’s AI platform is now driving important decisions, such as “how much inventory should I produce?”, “what are the minimum levels stocks I should hold in each location to meet demand?” and “how should I prioritize order fulfillment?”

 Peak’s platform is making 4,000 daily AI-powered decisions, helping Marshalls to allocate 600 orders to trucks every day.
 In terms of upshot, there’s a daily order value of £297,000 being prioritized by AI.